Extension Logo

 Asparagus is a unique crop.
 It is one of the few perennial vegetables grown in Minnesota; others include horseradish and rhubarb.

 The fern creates energy that will be stored in the underground portion of the plant to produce the following year’s spears.
-It is important to take care of the ferns even after the harvest is over to make sure you will have good future harvests.
+It is important to take care of the ferns even after the harvest is over to ensure good future harvests.

 Soil pH and fertility for asparagus